gtalarico/revitpythonwrapper/docs/_build/html/_sources/element.txt

     These classes inherit from the classes listed above, but make some adjustments to compensate for disimilarties in in Wall Families.

-    To go from an FamilyInstance (placed instance) to a FamilySymbol (Family Type on User Interface) to a Family, one would might use ``instance.Symbol`` and ``symbol.Family``.
+    When retrieving the FamilySymbol from an instance, and the  Family from a Symbol, one might uses ``instance.Symbol`` and ``symbol.Family``.

     Unfortunatelly, this would not be the case with Wall Elements.
     A Wall Instance is actually a ``DB.Wall``; the `Family Type` of a wall is not a ``DB.FamilySymbol`` type, but a ``DB.WallType``;
     and instead of ``.Family``, walls use ``.Kind``.

-    These subclasses are used to
+    These wrappers create a more consistent navigation by allowing to retrieve the "symbol" and "family" of a wall using:
-    `tweak` the primary classes so navigation across the element tree is more consistent.
+    `wall.symbol`, and `wall.family`

     >>> wall = rpw.WallInstance(SomeWallInstance)
     >>> wall.symbol